Personal accounts of circumcision injury

 Guardian, Saturday October 29, 2005

-See text of full article here.
+Read full text of article here

 In response to a letter agreeing that circumcision was immoral but questioning the comparison with female genital mutilation, the Guardian published the following letter from John Dalton.